propanibutan/oddaj-rzeczy/README.md

 **Project deploy:** https://oddaj-rzeczy-pbz.netlify.app/

-**Install** Download repo.
-In console: "npm install".
-Then "npm run build".
-Then "npm start".
+**Install:** 1.Download repo.
+2.In console: "npm install".
+3.Then "npm run build".
+4.Then "npm start".
 Voila!

 >This site is in polish language and it's one of projects for [CodersLab](https://github.com/CodersLab)'s course.